INJECTION SITE SARCOMA

 Be wary of vaccination recommendations that encourage you to vaccinate for every possible disease.
 Recommendations are highly regional and individualized according to the philosophy of the animal hospital you are visiting and every veterinarian may have a different philosophy but the guidelines developed by the American Veterinary Medical Association, American Association of Feline Practitioners, American Animal Hospital Association, and Vaccine Associated Sarcoma Task Force are a good place to start (see link above).

 Sometimes one such lump will break open.
-This usually means an infection is present and must be treated rather than that a fibrosarcoma has developed.
+This usually means an infection is present rather than that a fibrosarcoma has developed.
 Your veterinarian should be informed of this occurrence and the pet should return for therapy.

 TREATMENT FOR VACCINE ASSOCIATED FIBROSARCOMAS